tswanson/AGOgetInfo/README.md

+# AGOgetInfo
 AGO Items to CSV

+## Features
 Simple C# project that scans all items of an AGO organization and outputs to a .csv format.
+Built using VS 2010

+## To Run
+* Enter org identifier.  precedes .maps.arcgis.com in url
-You must be an administrator of the org.
+* You must be an administrator of the org.
+* Enter password
-Default output is to C:\Temp\AGO_OrgData.csv and AGO_OrgUser.csv
+* Default output is to C:\Temp\AGO_OrgData.csv and AGO_OrgUser.csv

-DATA FIELDS:
+## DATA FIELDS:
 id
 item
 itemType